hashicorp/terraform-provider-google/website/docs/r/apigee_organization.html.markdown

   Compute Engine network used for Service Networking to be peered with Apigee runtime instances.
   See [Getting started with the Service Networking API](https://cloud.google.com/service-infrastructure/docs/service-networking/getting-started).
   Valid only when `RuntimeType` is set to CLOUD.
 The value can be updated only when there are no runtime instances.
 For example: "default".

+* `disable_vpc_peering` -
+  (Optional)
+  Flag that specifies whether the VPC Peering through Private Google Access should be disabled between the consumer network and Apigee.
+Required if an `authorizedNetwork` on the consumer project is not provided, in which case the flag should be set to `true`.
+  Valid only when `RuntimeType` is set to CLOUD.
+The value must be set before the creation of any Apigee runtime instance and can be updated only when there are no runtime instances.

 * `runtime_type` -
   (Optional)